-- loadAll: If this parameter is set to "True" (or any non-empty value), then the load will process all records specified in the CSV file.
+- loadAll: If this parameter is set to "True" (or any non-null value), then the load will process all records specified in the CSV file.
 If it is not specified, the load will only process records which it detects have changed from the previous load.

 - multipleYears: If this parameter is set to "Y", then the load will process all classes specified in the CSV file regardless of year.
 If it is not specified, then the load will only process classes that are in the same year as existing classes.

 - email: If this parameter is set to an email address then all email notifications for this load will be sent to the specified email.
 If it is not specified then the load will send any emails to the Primary Contact.